-EYE L3 MP 13 Developing own Montessori principles in professional placement (M/651/1352)
+L3MP 13 Developing own Montessori principles in professional placement (L/651/0885)

 Unit summary This unit focuses on the engagement needed to work in a Montessori early years educational setting.
 It brings together knowledge and understanding of the Montessori philosophy by focusing on the reflective practice, the continuing personal and professional development of the Montessori educator, and the learner's engagement with the Montessori vision, methods and purpose.

+Assessment

+Internally assessed

-Assessment This unit is interna lly assessed via a po rtfolio of evidence.
-Mandatory Achieved/not yet achieved Level 3 25 GLH 60 Work/placement GLH
+Mandatory Achieved/not yet achieved Level 3 25 GLH

-(LOs) The learner will: The learner can: Assessor Initial and date with the Montessori vision and purpose 1.1 Reflect on aspects of Montessori vision and purpose that inspire own practice, appreciating methods of reflective practice, including supervision, and opportunities for continuous professional and personal development and that an early years educator may supervise others and lead a setting 1.2 Discuss how an aspect of Montessori educational practice could be developed to further meet Montessori vision and purpose 1.3 Consider an aspect of own educational practice which could be developed to further meet Montessori vision and purpose appreciating that engaging in reflective practice and evidence-based, continuous professional development (CPD) can improve own skills, practice, and subject knowledge, increase career opportunities and help children's academic outcomes, especially in areas of disadvantage 1.4 Explain the role of the Office for Standards in Education, Children's Services and Skills (Ofsted) for the regulation and inspection of early years provision and how this may impact own professional development 1.5 Work effectively and confidently with Ofsted including having confidence in using Ofsted's Early Years Inspection framework in reflective 2.1 Use reflective practice to identify goals for personal and professional development 2.2 Explain how a commitment to continuing practice professional development supports own early years practice through reflective and reflexive approaches
+outcomes The learner will: Assessment criteria The learner can: Assessor Initial and date Montessori vision and purpose 1.1 Reflect on aspects of Montessori vision and purpose that inspire own practice, appreciating methods of reflective practice, including supervision, and opportunities for continuous professional and personal development Þ 1.2 Discuss how an aspect of Montessori educational practice could be developed to further meet Montessori vision and purpose 1.3 Consider an aspect of own educational practice which could be developed to further meet Montessori vision and purpose 1.4 Explain the role of Ofsted for the regulation and inspection of early years provision and how this may impact own professional development 1.5 Work effectively and confidently including appropriate use of the early years inspection framework engage in reflective 2.1 Use reflective practice to identify goals for personal and professional development practice 2.2 Explain how a commitment to continuing professional development supports own early years practice through reflective and reflexive approaches 2.3 Use continuing professional development to improve own skills, practice, and subject knowledge reflective practice 3.1 Use reflective practice to support own learning 3.2 Contribute to a culture of mutual support, teamwork and continuous improvement by partaking in supervision 3.3 Discuss how effective supervision encourages confidential discussion of sensitive issues at all stages of a career